faudio/faudio/doc/Devices.md

 @image latex device_states.pdf "State transactions of the audio system (simplified)" width=0.8\textwidth

 @note
-    The semantics of *streams* have been changed from earlier versions of Fae, in which a *stream* could be repeatedly stopped and started.
+    The semantics of *streams* have been changed from earlier versions of Fa, in which a *stream* could be repeatedly stopped and started.